Moe202/CS175-Group-8/docs/final.md

 **Advantages of Q-Learning**
 -- Allows the agent to perform exploration and take new action with unknown consequences
--- Allows the agent to potential retrieve a more accurate model of the environment
+-- Allows the agent to potentially retrieve a more accurate model of the environment
 -- Discover higher-reward states than the ones already found

 **Disadvantages of Q-Learning**
 -- While performing exploration, you may not necessarily reach a higher reward state (something bad could happen)
--- Exploration takes multiple trials and could potential drain your available computational resources
+-- Exploration takes multiple trials and could potentially drain your available computational resources
--- Too high of a epsilon value(random action) may prevent you from discovering a truly optimal strategy.
+-- Too high of an epsilon value(random action) may prevent you from discovering a truly optimal strategy.

 ### Test Environment: